 - On a work surface roll the dough into a smooth ball.
 If using smaller rings, as suggested, divide the dough into two balls.
 The dough should not be sticky if you have worked fast enough.
 Cover with plastic wrap and refrigerate for a minimum of 30 minutes, but an hour is better.
 (See note)

 - If using the recommended rings, place parchment paper on a sheet pan and place the rings on the paper before starting.

 - Remove your dough from the refrigerator.
 Pinch off a small bit of the dough (about half the size of your thumb).
-Rub this dough around the inside of the ring, creating a buttery/floury coating.
-A clearly visible coating should be the result.
+Rub this dough around the inside of the ring, creating a buttery/floury coating. y visible coating should be the result.
 This will help keep the cooked tart from sticking.

 - Flour your work surface.
 Begin by pressing your rolling pin in the dough in three places, pressing it flat.
 Turn the dough 90° and repeat.
 (Hint, a pastry scraper can help turn the dough.)
 This will start the dough out as a nice circle.
 Repeat this a few times (turning 90° each time) until the dough is somewhat spread.
 Now you can start rolling the dough out easily making a circular tart.
 Continue to roll, turning 90° and dusting with flour to keep it from sticking.

 - When the dough is desired thickness and most importantly sized bigger than your ring, lightly dust the top of the dough with flour, then gently roll the dough up on the rolling pin and lay it on the ring.